dojo/docs/dojo/io/script.rst

      dojo.require("dojo.io.script");

       function searchGoogle() {
-        //Look up the node we'll stick the text under. var targetNode = dojo.byId("results");
+        // Look up the node we'll stick the text under. var targetNode = dojo.byId("results");

-        //The parameters to pass to xhrGet, the url, how to handle it, and the callbacks. var jsonpArgs = {
+        // The parameters to pass to xhrGet, the url, how to handle it, and the callbacks. var jsonpArgs = {
           url: "http://ajax.googleapis.com/ajax/services/search/web",
           callbackParamName: "callback",